Thailand Food Guide – How to Eat and Order Like a Local Thai

 Classic Pad Thai with fresh shrimp…

-COST: 30B without shrimp.
-50B to 100B with fresh shrimp.
+COST: 30B without fresh shrimp / 70B to 100B with fresh shrimp.

 Besides tom yum gung this is another popular Thai dish found in most major cities around the world.
 Pad Thai with fresh shrimp.

-The usual condiments you can add are fresh chopped peanuts, sprigs of scallion and a quartered banana flower.
+The usual condiments you can add are fresh chopped peanuts, sprigs of scallion, and a quartered banana flower.

 The Wayfaring Soul Tip #186 – It’s important to know, especially if you love fresh shrimp, that there’s Pad Thai and there’s Pad Thai with fresh shrimp.